JetBrains/teamcity-documentation/topics/net-cli-dotnet.md

 <td>

-Select from the &lt;Default&gt;, Minimal, Normal, Detailed or Diagnostic.
+Select from the \<Default\>, Minimal, Normal, Detailed or Diagnostic.

 </td></tr></table>